AdrienneGast/BearDepredation/FR-IT/README.md

     It is the only one raster with a lower resolution so we are going to downscale the resolution to 20x20m

-    2. Resample at the large area of analysis (raster_base) at 20m resolution please see script Elevation.R
+    2. Resample at the large area of analysis (raster_base) at 20m resolution please see script Elevation.R Resample with bilinear method : "Bilinear interpolation is a technique for calculating values of a grid location-based on nearby grid cells.
+The key difference is that it uses the FOUR closest cell centers.
+Using the four nearest neighboring cells, bilinear interpolation assigns the output cell value by taking the weighted average."

 5. **ESM EUROPEAN SETTLEMENT MAP**
     1. Get Copernicus raster https://land.copernicus.eu/pan-european/GHSL/european-settlement-map/esm-2012-release-2017-urban-green